 - The Power Of Habit

-Target an audience: As previously mentioned, people use titles to judge if the book is for them.
-Part of helping people understand this can be directly targeting them in your title.
-You can target specific audiences by naming them, or by describing their characteristics.
+As we said, people use titles to judge if the book is for them.
+Part of helping people understand this can be targeting them in your title.
+You can target specific audiences by naming them or by describing their characteristics.
 This works especially well if you have a series of books, and then do versions targeted to specific niches.

 - What to Expect When You’re Expecting

 - Physics For Future Presidents